HeidiNeuhaeuser/marsrover/README.md

 ## Extensibility and Maintainability
 Easy to evolve and extend, e.g. in terms of:
 * more rover/ more boards (classes / interfaces)
-* more complex movements / more complex directions e.g. North-West? (enums?)
+* more complex movements / more complex directions e.g. North-West (enums)